LukeGrahamLandry/franca/devlog.md

 - improving guess type_of to work on fields and it broke `xxx: i32 = f.nblk.bitcast() - 1;` which actually shouldn't compile because `nblk: i32,`
 so that's nice.
+- start import_c actually talking to the franca compiler
+- de-linked-list-ify parameter tracking in import_c

 ## (Mar 9/10)